MrLixm/mari-tools-lxm/README.md

       From a selection of Nodes of same type, expose all of their attribute under the parent GroupNode and link them.

     - `mari_paint_replace.py` :

         Create new paint node that is an exact copy of the current one, except it's blank, and delete the original one.

+Contact: monsieurlixm@gmail.com